 If you are interested in becoming the parent or permanent guardian of a child or young person, it’s worth considering permanent care or adoption instead.

-If you're thinking about applying to become a foster carer, we're always available to provide support, information, and guidance.
+If you're thinking about becoming a foster carer, but not quite ready to submit an enquiry, we're always available to provide support and answer any questions you have.

 Give us a call on 1800 013 088.